A-Hem/tangerine-pacman-pvp/README.md

 2. Switch to the Base network (the app will prompt you to do this)
 3. Choose your payment method:
    - Pay 0.0001 ETH to enter a match, or
-   - Pay 10 🍊TRAP tokens to enter a match
+   - Pay the equivalent value in 🍊TRAP tokens (dynamically calculated)
 4. Wait for another player to join
 5. Play the game and try to win!
 6. The winner receives the prize pool (minus a 6.9% platform fee)